MISSION & OBJECTIVE

 (7) A Film will not be eligible for consideration and should not be submitted if:

-a. the Film was completed prior to 2014.
+a. the Film was completed prior to 2015. (unless submitted to the Revival category)

 (8) All Feature Films must be submitted online via FilmFreeway (as described below).
-All Short Films must be submitted online via FilmFreeway as described below.
-All selected Films must be available to screen in DCP (Digital Cinema Package) or DVD/Bluray format by September 7, 2018.
-CIFF will not permit films with alternative formats: (i) 35 mm or (ii) 16mm.
-No format exceptions will be made.
+All short films must be submitted online via FilmFreeway as described below.
+All selected films must be available to screen by September 1st, 2023.

 IV.
 PROCESS FOR SUBMISSION